The Illusion of Progress: Analyzing the Monarchy in the UAE

 Deprivation of Citizen Rights

 Freedom of speech, press, and assembly are tightly controlled.
-Criticism of the government, royal family, or Islam is criminalized, and individuals who dare to speak out risk imprisonment, torture, or enforced disappearance.
-Human rights organizations like Amnesty International and Human Rights Watch have long condemned the UAE’s systematic repression of dissent, but the ruling families remain untouchable, hiding behind their wealth and international influence.
+Criticism of the government or royal family is criminalized, with individuals who dare to speak out facing imprisonment or worse.
+Human rights organizations like Amnesty International have long condemned the UAE’s systematic repression of dissent (Amnesty International [4]).
+The UAE’s cybercrime laws are among the most oppressive globally, allowing authorities to target anyone who posts critical content online.

 Lavish Lifestyles While the Public Suffers